chariotsolutions/aws-examples/two_buckets_and_a_lambda/README.md

 **Currently being updated**

 This is the example code for [this blog post](https://chariotsolutions.com/blog/post/two-buckets-and-a-lambda-a-pattern-for-file-processing/).
-It implements a simple web-app in addition to the actual processor Lambda.
+It implements a simple web-app to provide users the ability to upload files, in addition to the actual processor Lambda.

 ![Architecture Diagram](static/images/webapp-architecture.png)

-## Deploy
+## Deployment

-There's a single [CloudFormation](scripts/cloudformation.yml) script that creates all of the components.
-However, the sample web-app requires some static HTML and JavaScript, so there's a deployment script (you must have the AWS CLI installed to run this):
+This example supports deployment with either CloudFormation or Terraform.
+Each is in its own directory, and the instructions below assume that you're running the relevant scripts from inside the directory.

+In either case, it creates the following resources (along with related resources such as IAM roles):

+* Three buckets: one to hold new uploads, one to hold processed files, and one to hold static content for the web-app.

+* Three Lambdas: one to perform processing on uploaded files, and two that act as API endpoints to provide credentials or a signed URL.

+* An HTTP Gateway (API Gateway v2) that provides a simple web-app to allow users to upload files.

+### CloudFormation

+In order to keep the deployment self-contained and single-step, the CloudFormation deployment uses a shell script to upload static content and deploy the Lambda code.

+From within the `cloudformation` directory:

 ```
-scripts/deploy.sh STACK_NAME BASE_BUCKET_NAME
+./deploy.sh STACK_NAME BASE_BUCKET_NAME
 ```

 * `STACK_NAME` is the name for your stack; it must be unique within the account/region.